Cross-Validated Loss-Based Covariance Matrix Estimator Selection in High Dimensions: Simulation Study

 \end{description}

-Each covariance model was used to generate datasets consisting of $n \in \{50, 100, 200, 500\}$ i.i.d.~multivariate Gaussian, mean-zero observations.
+Each covariance model was used to generate data sets consisting of $n \in \{50, 100, 200, 500\}$ i.i.d.~multivariate Gaussian, mean-zero observations.
+The uniform boundedness condition of \rone{Theorem~\ref{thm1}'s Assumption~\ref{thm1:ass1}} is therefore not satisfied; we do this purposefully to further stress that this assumption is not limiting in many practical settings.
 For each model and sample size, five data dimension ratios were considered: $J/n \in \{0.3, 0.5, 1, 2, 5\}$.
 Together, the eight covariance models, four sample sizes, and five dimensionality ratios result in $160$ distinct simulation settings.
 For each such setting, the performance of the cross-validated selector with respect to the various oracle selectors and several well-established estimators is evaluated based on aggregation across $200$ Monte Carlo repetitions.

 We applied our estimator selection procedure, which we refer to as \textit{cvCovEst}, using a 5-fold CV scheme.
-The library of candidate estimators is provided in Table~\ref{table:sim-hyperparams}, which includes details on these estimators' possible hyperparameters.
+The library of candidate estimators is provided in the Online Supplement's Table~\ref{supp:table:sim-hyperparams}, which includes details on these estimators' possible hyperparameters.
 Seventy-four estimators make up the library of candidates.
-The considered classes of covariance matrix estimators are briefly introduced in Section~\ref{estimators} of the supplement.

-We also compared the estimates generated by our method against those of the individual candidate procedures using the simulated datasets.
-Our CV scheme was used to select hyperparameters of these competing approaches where necessary.
-As stated previously, our CV approach is generally equivalent to these estimators' hyperparameter selection procedures.
-The hyperparameters considered are provided in Table~\ref{table:norm-hyperparams}.
-Where appropriate, the competing methods' hyperparameters are more varied than those used by cvCovEst, reflecting more aggressive estimation procedures that one might employ when only using a single family of estimators.
+We note that no penalty is attributed to estimators generating rank-deficient estimates, like the sample covariance matrix when $J > n$, though this limitation is generally of practical importance.
+When the situation dictates that the resulting estimate must be positive-definite, the library of candidates should be assembled accordingly.